imsushant12/AWS-Notes/19_AWS_S3_Replication.md

 - Creates copies of S3 objects within the same AWS region but across geographically separate Availability Zones (AZs)
 - Protects data from failures limited to a single AZ (if one AZ goes down, objects remain accessible from the replicated copy in another AZ).
 This also results in lower latency compared to CRR
 - No egress charges are incurred for data transfer because replication happens within the same region
-- Improve data durability for mission-critical objects that require strong protection within the same region
-- **Use Case**: Replicate frequently accessed data within a region for faster retrieval from geographically dispersed users within the region
+- **Use Case**: Replicate frequently accessed data within a region for faster retrieval from geographically dispersed users (within the region)

 ## CRR (Cross-Region Replication)
 - Creates copies of S3 objects in a completely different AWS region, geographically distant from the source region